suit-wg/architecture/draft-ietf-suit-architecture.md

    {{I-D.ietf-rats-architecture}} for more information. (optional)

--  Ability to decrypt firmware images, in case confidentiality protection was applied).
+-  Ability to decrypt firmware images, in case confidentiality protection was applied.
 This requires a solution for key management. (optional)

 # Types of IoT Devices {#device}